Elawphant/django_relay_endpoint/readme.md

 Useful subclasses and tools
 -----
-The addon comes with builtin DjangoClientIdMutation abstract subclass, which implements following methods
+The addon comes with builtin DjangoClientIDMutation abstract subclass, which implements following methods
 - **get_queryset**: same as on graphen_django.DjangoObjectType
 - **get_node**: same as on graphen_django.DjangoObjectType
 - **create_node**: creates an empty instance of the given mode
 - **validate**: validates data via 'field_validators' and 'non_field_validators' supplied with the subclass of NodeType.
 - **update_instance**: set's the values on the instance from data.
 For to-many relations it uses the `add_<field_name>` and `remove_<field_name>` convention.
 First it adds than it removes.
 The client can pass both, and the relations will be added and removed consecutively before being saved.

 N.B.
-DjangoClientIdMutation does not implement a `mutate_and_get_payload` classmethod, the developer must implement it on a subclass.
+DjangoClientIDMutation does not implement a `mutate_and_get_payload` classmethod, the developer must implement it on a subclass.